dmdmx/dmdmx/README.md

-- 👋 Hi, I’m @dmdmx
+- 👋 Hi, I’m Sam P
-- 👀 I’m interested in deploy aplications
+- 👀 I’m interested in deploy healt web applications.
-- 🌱 I’m currently learning react
 - 💞️ I’m looking to collaborate on IA Proyects to make customs ans tools like functions for decapability visual users
 - 📫 How to reach me ... at https://gatohueso.blog/
-- 😄 Pronouns: ... he
-- ⚡ Fun fact: ...
-Bonetakers ill a magical game
   <!---
 dmdmx/dmdmx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.